emnh/rts/README.md

  - Weapons
  - Hide MathBox from minimap
  - Refactor unit spawning and synchronize unit UI elements
+ - Fix explosion scaling (voxels do not hit ground anymore)

 ## Component cleanup
  - Pure functions first!
 The point is to be composable and reusable.